Lutra-Fs/CheckChrome/README.md

-# UpdateTracker
+# (Work In Progress) UpdateTracker

-(Work In Progress) Update checker for Google Chrome and some other packages.
+Update tracker for Google Chrome and some other packages.

+Including:

 - offline package download page generator